AinslieSimons/SDG_11.2.1/source/README.md

     (SDG_11.2.1) $

-Make sure you are using the correct Python interpreter by checking your Python path:
+As a quick check to see if the environment is activated, it might be wise to make sure you are using the correct Python interpreter by checking your Python path:

 In Linux: